 A complete response (remission) occurs when a cancer disappears for any length of time after treatment.
 Doctors regularly monitor people who are being treated or have been treated for cancer.
 This usually consists of imaging tests and or laboratory tests to monitor the cancer's response to treatment and to identify cancer quickly if it returns.

 Some cancers produce proteins that are detectable in the bloodstream.
 These substances are called tumor markers.
 An example is prostate-specific antigen (PSA).
-PSA levels increase in men with prostate cancer.
+PSA levels increase in men with prostate cancer Prostate Cancer The risk of prostate cancer increases as men age.
+Symptoms, such as difficulty urinating, a need to urinate frequently and urgently, and blood in the urine, usually occur only after the cancer... read more .
 Most tumor markers are not specific enough to be useful in screening (detecting a cancer before a person develops symptoms) or diagnosing cancer because a number of disorders other than cancer can cause these substances to appear in the blood.
 However, tumor markers (such as PSA and cancer antigen [CA] 125 for ovarian cancer) can help doctors assess a person's response to treatment.
 If the tumor marker was present before treatment but no longer appears in a blood sample after treatment, the treatment has probably been successful.
 If the tumor marker disappears after treatment but later reappears, the cancer has probably returned.

 Cure is obviously the most successful outcome.
 A cure means that all evidence of cancer disappears and does not return over a long period of observation.
 With some forms of cancer, doctors consider people cured if they remain disease-free for 5 years or longer.
 With other forms, a longer period is required before the person is considered cured.